Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/game.rst

 Game Actuator
 *************

-The *Game Actuator* allows the user to perform Game-specific functions, such as Restart Game, Quit Game, and Load Game.
+The *Game Actuator* handles the entire game and this way allows the user to perform game-specific functions, such as restart, quit, and load.

 .. figure:: /images/game-engine_logic_actuators_types_game_node.jpg
    :width: 271px